kexiZeroing/kexiZeroing.github.io/src/posts/unlock-the-power-of-generative-ui.md

 });
 ```

+> Update: `render` has been deprecated in favor of [streamUI](https://sdk.vercel.ai/docs/ai-sdk-rsc/streaming-react-components).
+Similar to AI SDK Core APIs (like `streamText` and `streamObject`), streamUI provides a single function to call a model and allow it to respond with React Server Components.

 Let's explain the above code in more detail.

 The `render` function is a powerful helper function to create a streamable UIs from an LLM response.